-There is a time limit and a number of credits limit set for financial assistance during one's undergraduate studies.
-Any student who begins an academic semester with more than 124 credits will receive only half their institutional scholarship funds.
+There is a time limit and a number-of-credits limit set for financial assistance during one's undergraduate studies.
+Students who begin an academic term with more than 124 credits will receive only half of their institutional scholarship funds.
 Students are no longer eligible for financial assistance once they have received 186 undergraduate credits during their academic career or after they have graduated.
 The exception to this is the fifth-year internship program through the education department, which occurs after a student graduates.